If you are on a budget and want to block out noises getting into your house, one of the best options is moving blankets.

 After making the panel, mount it on a hardwood board and seal it with acoustic sealant.
 The frame will absorb vibrations and noise.

 Acoustic curtains are elegant to look at.
 They also come with hooks, so you don’t have to ruin your walls when installing them.

-While moving blankets aren’t designed for soundproofing, when properly installed, they can deaden the sound and make your home one of the quietest in your area.
+While moving blankets aren’t designed for soundproofing, they can deaden the sound when properly installed and make your home one of the quietest in your area.

 For you to get the most from the blankets, go for high-quality thick ones.
 Strategically hang the blankets on the floor, ceiling, walls, doors, windows, or anywhere, where the annoying sounds are coming from.